 Exploration of Fact Fluency

-I am currently working with a colleague, Dr. Meg Bates, to analyze the activity of more than 150,000 elementary-school students in a web-based facts practice game.
-We are exploring what students’ accuracy levels and speed in producing correct answers might suggest about the development of fluency with basic facts (single-digit addition, subtraction, multiplication, and division problems) and instructional strategies for supporting the development of fluency.
+I am worked with a colleague, Dr. Meg Bates, to analyze the activity of more than 150,000 elementary-school students in a web-based facts practice game.
+We explored what students’ accuracy levels and speed in producing correct answers might suggest about the development of fluency with basic facts (single-digit addition, subtraction, multiplication, and division problems) and instructional strategies for supporting the development of fluency.

-My role: The methods and organization of the study, as well as interpretation of the results, have been developed collaboratively between myself and Dr. Bates.
-To date, I have conducted most of the statistical analysis on the data using the statistics software environment R.
+My role: The methods and organization of the study, as well as interpretation of the results, were developed collaboratively between myself and Dr. Bates.
+I conducted most of the statistical analysis on the data using the statistics software environment R.